silnrsi/font-arab-tools/documentation/source/spanning.md

 From a practical standpoint there isn't a need to support an arbitrary-length sequence of digits.
 For SIL fonts, we have found the maximum number of digits as documented in the following table to be sufficient for most uses.

-Examples of how these are formatted are shown below using varying number of digits with _hamza_ used as a separator.
+Examples of how these appear are shown below using varying numbers of digits with _hamza_ used as a separator.

 Characters | Glyph | max # digits
 :---------- | ----:  | :-----